-Spring brings with it a feeling of freshness, of renewed energy, of new leaves.
-For the green-fingered among us, it might be a time to get working in the garden again because soon those hidden flowers will start to bloom.
+Spring brings a feeling of freshness, renewed energy, and new leaves.
+For the green-fingered among us, it might be a time to get working in the garden again because those hidden flowers will soon start to bloom.
 Early spring is the time to prune our summer and fall flowering shrubs.

-Sometimes you have to be strict with those flowers to help them grow, so cut back your marketing strategy to enjoy flourishing results a little way down the road.
+Sometimes you must be strict with those flowers to help them grow, so cut back your marketing strategy to enjoy flourishing results a little way down the road.
 Here are our top three spring marketing pruning tips.

 Review + Audit

 OK, before you start waving your shears around like Edward Scissorhands, take some time to review and audit your goals, objectives, and analytics.
-Any good gardener (or business owner) knows that the skill lies in evaluating what’s working for you and what you need to let go.
+Any good gardener (or business owner) knows that the skill lies in evaluating what’s working for you and what you need to let go of.

 Then go through your analytics with a critical eye.
 Are you tracking the right things for your specific goals?
 For example, if you rely a lot on content marketing or lead pages, are you analyzing the load time and bounce rate?
-If you post a lot on social media, how do you measure engagement?
+How do you measure engagement if you post a lot on social media?

 Clean up + Remove

 OK, so now you’ve evaluated your goals, objectives, and analytics, it’s time to clean up and remove anything that isn’t working.
 You’ll be surprised at how cathartic it is once you start pruning!
 Where are you going to start?

 If you’ve got a lot of unengaged subscribers, then take them off the email list so you know that only genuinely interested people get your emails.
 We know it seems counter-intuitive, but if people are only feeling a mild twinge of irritation every time they see your newsletter pop into their inbox, that’s not a feeling you need to be associated with your brand!